-Also collaborating with us on our research are staff and students from The Island School.
 Each semester, students and teachers from The Island School work side-by-side with staff at the Cape Eleuthera Institute, visiting graduate students, and visiting scientists to address focused research questions related to larger programmatic themes.
 In this way, primary research quickly becomes application-based experiential education that has direct benefits to students and as well as the local community and the environment.

 Click the links below to learn more about the research areas we have focused on in the past and the current projects going on at the Cape Eleuthera Institute:

 Click here to watch previous research presentations by Island School students, linked to CEI research.